Simpson College Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Simpson College, approximately 72% of students took out student loans averaging $8,019 a year.
-That adds up to $32,076 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Simpson College, approximately 75% of students took out student loans averaging $7,897 a year.
+That adds up to $31,588 over four years for those students.

 Simpson College Undergraduate Student Diversity